evaletolab/vit-evm/README.md

 # VIT Isn't TWINT
-This is a private initiative to create an open-source competitor to TWINT.
+VIT is a private initiative to create an open-source competitor to TWINT.
 Our primary objective is straightforward: acquiring all the world.

 ## kng2-web3 😸 (AKA.
 King Kong II for Web3)